 Western was founded in 2014 to acquire conventional uranium property packages in the post-Fukushima downturn.
 This included the Sunday Mine Complex (SMC) that was fully developed by Union Carbide for almost \$50 million in the 1970's which reduced share dilution by minimizing mine CAPEX expenses.
-In 2019/2020 at a cost of over \$1 million, the SMC restarted underground mining operations and attained production-ready status.
-After COVID-19, The project was re-started in July 2021 and mining commenced on the GMG Ore Body in November 2021.
-In-house mining capability was built and deployed in 2022/2023.
+In 2019 Western's team commenced underground mining operations at the SMC; after a pause for COVID-19, the project was re-started in 2021.
+In 2024, Western's in-house mining capability has: developed multiple mines and ore bodies for scaled-up production, stockpiled mined material, defined additional mineralization zones through underground drilling, made resource property acquisitions, and significantly advanced the licensing of its own mineral processing plant.